elfaizamine/loan_default_prediction/README.md

 Project Organization
 ------------

-    ├── LICENSE
-    ├── Mabrrbkefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── main.py                             <- Script to run to clean data, generate features, train model, predict on test data and generate kaggle submission file
     │
-    ├── data
-    │   ├── clean          <- clean data that will be used in feature builder and model training │   ├── prediction     <- submission csv  file to kaggle competition.
-    │   └── raw            <- The original data.
-    │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks
-    │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
-    │
-    └── src                                 <- Source code for use in this project.
-    │   ├── __init__.py                     <- Makes src a Python module
+    ├── src                                 <- Source code for use in this project.
+(All important code is in this file) │   ├── __init__.py                     <- Makes src a Python module │   │
-    │   │
     │   ├── config
-    │   │   ├── Consts.py                   <- file contains feature, model training parameters, paths, ...
+    │   │   ├── Consts.py                   <- File contains feature, model training parameters, paths, ...
-    │   │   └── selectedFeatures.json       <- best selected features
+    │   │   └── selectedFeatures.json       <- Best selected features
     │   │
     │   ├── data
-    │   │   ├── DataLoader.py               <- load clean data to be processed by feature builder
+    │   │   ├── DataLoader.py               <- Load clean data to be processed by feature builder
-    │   │   └── RawDataCleaner.py           <- clean raw data and save files
+    │   │   └── RawDataCleaner.py           <- Clean raw data and save files
     │   │
-    │   ├── features
+    │   ├── features                        <- Features code
-    │   │   ├── feature files (...).py      <- each data table has a file that contains the features related to the table │   |   └── features_selection          <- feature selection algorithms that saves the best optimal features in config │   |       └── multiples files.py
+    │   │   ├── feature files (...).py      <- Each data table has a file that contains the features related to the table │   |   └── features_selection          <- Feature selection algorithms that saves the best optimal features in config │   |       └── multiples files.py
     │   │
     │   ├── models